weiyanminoo/tp/docs/DeveloperGuide.md

 1. Creating a contact
 2. Creating a wedding
 3. Tagging the contact to the wedding
+4. Adding a task to the wedding
+5. Deleting a task from the wedding
-4. Untagging the contact from the wedding
+6. Untagging the contact from the wedding
-5. Deleting the wedding
+7. Deleting the wedding

 ### 1. Creating a contact
 The user begins by creating a new contact using the add command.
 For example, the user might input: `add n/John Doe p/98765432 e/johndoe@example.com a/123 Some Street r/Manager`